Thierry-Dumont/RKkit/README.md

 ## Gaussian formulae ##

-Gausian formulae with n steps are obtained by collocation at the roots of the Legendre P polynomials, shifted from [-1,1] to [0,1].
+Gausian formulae with n steps are obtained by collocation at the roots of the Legendre P polynomials of degree n, shifted from [-1,1] to [0,1].

 RKcolloc.colloc computes the Butcher arrays (A and B parts);